-NOTE 13 - RESTATEMENT
+NOTE 13 - RESTATEMENT - LIBRARY

-In fiscal year 2022, the Corporation implemented Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
-GASB Statement No. 87 enhances the relevance and consistency of information of the Corporation's leasing activities.
+In fiscal year 2022, the Library implemented Governmental Accounting Standards Board (GASB) Statement No. 87, Leases.
+GASB Statement No. 87 enhances the relevance and consistency of information of the Library's leasing activities.
 It establishes requirements for lease accounting based on the principle that leases are financings of the right to use an underlying asset.
-A lessee is required to recognize lease liability and an intangible right ot use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-These changes were incorporated the Corporation's fiscal year 2022 financial statements and had the follow effect on beginning net position:
+A lessee is required to recognize lease liability and an intangible right to use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
+These changes were incorporated in the Library's fiscal year 2022 financial statements and had the follow effect on beginning net position:

-Net Positoin, June 30, 2021 \$ 98,404,434
+Net Position, June 30, 2021 \$ 98,404,434

 Adjustments:

 Lease receivable 994,648

 Deferred inflows - leases (994,648)

 Restated Net Position, June 30, 2021 \$ 98,404,434